PietroGx/SIMPLICITY/BACKLOG.md

 """

 ## Backlog
+- [ ] update linear model to baseline model in code

 ### Bug Fixes
 - [ ] slurm runner gets stuck if there are abrupt job terminations (like OOM or OOT errors): the job is not reported as failed and the runner does not submit a new job to slurm